brendengerber/invoice-app/README.md

 ### Endpoint: User Github Authentication
 * Description: Authenticates a User via Github Oauth 2.0 and starts a session.
-* Notes: User will be redirected (idealy in a new window) to authenticate, once the Oauth dance has finsished, front end can check the status code returned and redirect accordingly (likey to user profile page or back to login screen).
+* Notes: User will be redirected to authenticate via Oauth.
+Once the Oauth dance has finsished user will be redirected.
+The base URL for redirect will be "localhost:3000" in development, and in production it will be the real URL where the front end is hosted.
 * Path: `/authentication/github`
 * Method: GET
 * Success Redirect: `/dashboard`